 - The importance of assessing balance for cervical spine and lumbar pain

-- Using the oculomotor reflex to improve c/spine strength
+- Using the VOR and COR reflex to improve cervical spine strength

 - Stability exercises for both the neck extensors and flexors